Chimes at Midnight: Chimes at Midnight (1960)

 Welles returned to the project in 1960, with performances in Belfast and Dublin.
-This version, now retitled Chimes at Midnight, was produced by Welles' old friend Hilton Edwards through his Dublin-based company Gate Theatre.
-The cast included Welles as Falstaff, Keith Baxter as Prince Hal, Hilton Edwards as the Narrator, Reginald Jarman as Henry IV and Alexis Kanner as Hotspur.
-At one point, Welles and Edwards wanted Micheál Mac Liammóir to replace Jarman as Henry IV, but Mac Liammóir would only accept the role of Prince Hal.
-Hilton Edwards was officially credited as director, but Welles is usually acknowledged as the actual director and was often the director throughout rehearsals.
-Welles' alleged biological son Michael Lindsay-Hogg also worked on the play as an actor and as Edwards's personal assistant.
-Welles' opinion of Falstaff had intensified since first playing the part, and his new version of the play focused more upon the relationship between Falstaff and Prince Hal than on the historical story of Hal's defeat of Hotspur.
-Most of the scenes from Henry V used in the first version before were removed.
-Welles intended to perform the play in Belfast, Dublin and London before filming it in Yugoslavia.
+This version, retitled Chimes at Midnight, was produced by Welles's old friend Hilton Edwards through his Dublin-based company Gate Theatre.
+The cast included Welles as Falstaff, Keith Baxter as Prince Hal, Hilton Edwards as the Narrator, Reginald Jarman as Henry IV, and Alexis Kanner as Hotspur.
+At one point, Welles and Edwards wanted Micheál Mac Liammóir to replace Jarman, but Mac Liammóir would only accept the role of Prince Hal.
+Hilton Edwards was officially credited as director, but Welles is usually acknowledged as the actual director and often directed rehearsals.
+Welles's alleged biological son Michael Lindsay-Hogg also worked on the play as an actor and as Edwards's personal assistant.
+Welles's opinion of Falstaff had grown since first playing the part, and his new version of the play focused more upon the relationship between Falstaff and Prince Hal than on Hal's defeat of Hotspur.
+Most of the scenes from Henry V used in the first version were removed.
+Welles intended to perform the play in Belfast, Dublin, and London before filming it in Yugoslavia.